Gladioul/Renpy_ollama_local_AI_configuration/README.md

   <img src="pics/logo.png" alt="Descripción" width="400"/>
 </p>

+## Try Now
+A .exe executable to try the proyect easy

 ## ¿Dreaming to create a ChatBot using Ren'py as your UI?

 This ren'py project is a functional concept of how using ren'py connected to ollama.cpp could bring a nice full local Chatbot, this repo provides a project of renpy to customize it and the project build.